Larkinnjm1/GLCM_svm_model/README.md

 # Machine Learning - Image Segmentation

 Per pixel image segmentation using machine learning algorithms.
-Please refer to the requirements.txt file for environment requirements.
+Please refer to the ```requirements.txt``` file for environment requirements.
 Compatible with Python 3.6.

 # Image pre processing
-Note there is an image processing script 'course_seg_resize_imgs_only.py' which can be used with MRI and CT scan images that performs the following functions:
+Note there is an image processing script ```course_seg_resize_imgs_only.py``` which can be used with MRI and CT scan images that performs the following functions:

 * Basic otsu thresholding for bounding box segmentation around the primary blob of interest in the foreground of the scan(e.g. the ROI in question).
 The utility of pre processing the images like this prior to training is that it reduces the class imbalance issue of 0 value background pixels when training the SVM and ensures the texture rasters are focused on the primary foreground image of interest.
 * Resizes all images to the most common image WxH dimensions within the patient population being evaluated.